Alonso-del-Arte/chess/CONTRIBUTING.md

 I don't expect contributors to be chess grandmasters (I'm certainly not), but I do expect them to know the basic rules of the game, and to be able to win a game against the computer on the easiest level.

+Once the program is able to play chess by making its own decisions, it would be helpful to have it play different human players.
+But transparency is required for this: the human players should understand they're playing against the computer, and not against you.
+To let them believe otherwise could be considered cheating.

+Per the license, this program could be used for many different purposes.
+The chief purposes should be to practice chess and to study the game.